MehdiLabbafi/AngularApp1/README.md

 	•	Displays four conservation areas, each with multiple time slots.
 	•	Users can book available time slots by clicking the “Book Now” button.
-	•	Once a time slot is booked, the button turns gren and is disabled to prevent further bookings for that time slot.
+	•	Once a time slot is booked, the button turns grey and is disabled to prevent further bookings for that time slot.
 	•	The interface is designed to be responsive and user-friendly, with clear buttons and section separation.

 Installation